LLDB mainline

 73 // Swift also uses "@__swiftmacro_" as a prefix for mangling filenames.

-74 if (name.startswith("$S") || name.startswith("_$S") ||
+74 if (name.starts_with("$S") || name.starts_with("_$S") ||

-75 name.startswith("$s") || name.startswith("_$s") ||
+75 name.starts_with("$s") || name.starts_with("_$s") ||

-76 name.startswith("@__swiftmacro_"))
+76 name.starts_with("@__swiftmacro_"))

 78